 #6 Keep a Trading Journal

-Regardless of the format – pen to paper, excel spreadsheets, infographic – keeping a trading journal will help you see what went wrong (or just right) with your trades today, yesterday, last week, last year.
-Analyzing past trades teaches you what plays you’re good at winning, and what you need to improve in your trading routine or strategy.
-Because, you know, there’s no such thing as the perfect trader, trading is a constant learning curve.
+Regardless of the format – pen to paper, excel spreadsheets or apps – keeping a trading journal will help you see what went wrong (or just right) with your trades today, yesterday, last week and last year.
+Analyzing past trades teaches you what plays you’re good at winning and what you need to improve in your trading routine or strategy.
+Because, you know, there’s no such thing as the perfect trader.
+Trading is a constant learning curve.

 #7 Be Consistent in Risk Management